 - a.
-Category III violations are those acts which are illegal and/or intolerable. - b.
-An Illegal Substance violation includes having, selling, buying, distributing, or using alcoholic beverages or illegal drugs. - c.
-Tobacco products include but are not limited to: cigarettes, e-cigarettes, chewing tobacco, snuff, pipe tobacco, and cigars. - d.
+An Illegal Substance violation includes having, selling, buying, distributing, or using alcoholic beverages or illegal drugs. - b.
+Tobacco products include but are not limited to: cigarettes, e-cigarettes, chewing tobacco, snuff, pipe tobacco, and cigars. - c.
 "Next sport season" is the next sport in which the athlete participates and completes the season in good standing as determined by the Head Coach and Athletic Director.
 "Completing the season in good standing" is defined as having no unexcused or unauthorized absences from practices or contests, and making efforts to improve their skills in that sport as judged by the Head Coach/Athletic Director.